Nanoman91/django-video-gallery/README.rst

 0.2
 ---

+Updated CSS and example to match picture example and existing gallery templates.

 Changed Album Date to none mandatory to allow custom pattern matching, defaults to blank or autonow in model.

 Tested with Postgre 9.5.X with no issues.